JMMP-Group/GO_coordination/meetings/minutes_14Feb2024.md

 ## Discussion of new protocol for standard forced experiments:

 1. _Initial conditions_: Consensus is that we should move to a version of WOA in line with the OMIP protocol.
-Adam (email communication) favours the WOA2023 "Climate Normal" dataset. **Action: DB will check at the next Clivar Ocean Model Development Panel meeting what period will be adopted.** DS pointed out that we should use the same climatology to assess the model that we use to initialise the model.
-RR made the alternative suggestion of initialising from a reanalysis but DB/CG pointed out that these often have the same biases as the model in the nordic overflows region.
+Adam (email communication) favours the WOA2023 "Climate Normal" dataset.
+DS pointed out that we should use the same climatology to assess the model that we use to initialise the model. **Action 2.2** RR made the alternative suggestion of initialising from a reanalysis but DB/CG pointed out that these often have the same biases as the model in the nordic overflows region.

 2. _Choice of forcing dataset_: General agreement that we should stick with JRA55-do for now until the corrected ERA5 (ERA5-do) product is available.
 (ERA5 can still be used for OSMOSIS tests.
 AM pointed out that the GOSI9 drifts with JRA and ERA5 are larger than the drifts with CORE2, so we may need to retune the model.
 DS said that CORE2 has been detrended to remove the climate signal (to do the repeat 50-year protocol) and we don't think the other forcing data has been detrended so we need to bear this in mind.

 There was some discussion of whether we should have an ensemble of tests based on different forcing data (and possibly different choices of bulk formulae).
 Agreed that this is useful to provide information on uncertainty but impractical to do it for every sensitivity test.
 One option would be to use the ensemble that AM has already run to provide estimates of uncertainty in the model fields based on the uncertainty in the forcing.
 We could produce a new ensemble with the final GOSI10, in order to inform error bars/spread due to differences in forcing.
 DB showed the impact of model numerics choices on the overturning at OSNAP East to show how sensitive the results can be; upstream of OSNAP, overflows biases are much smaller.

-It was noted that we still need coupled tests to see what happens with the coupled feedbacks. **Action: We should work with Tim Graham's team to try to make these happen.**
+It was noted that we still need coupled tests to see what happens with the coupled feedbacks. **Action 2.3**

 3. _Length of standard tests._ With JRA and ERA we can run longer periods and agreed that we should but not agreed the exact period: 1958 or 1976 until 2023?
 Initial conditions from present-day are not valid for either of those start years but probably cause less drift than model biases.
 AM says that ORCA12 runs on ARCHER2 have a turnaround of 2 SYPD.

 4. _Freshwater input from land._ DB said that the rivers data tended to be specific to particular forcing data sets.
 Sarah Wakelin has looked at the impact of the JRA rivers in the Arctic.
 KM said that we ERA5 we should use a separate ECMWF river discharge product rather than the one packaged with ERA5: [ESSD - GloFAS-ERA5 operational global river discharge reanalysis 1979-present](https://essd.copernicus.org/articles/12/2043/2020/).
-The Antarctic freshwater input is a separate beast and we are currently using climatologies based on Rignot et al (year?) created by Pierre Mathiot. **Action: Someone (CG?) to contact Sarah Wakelin for more information.**
+The Antarctic freshwater input is a separate beast and we are currently using climatologies based on Rignot et al (year?) created by Pierre Mathiot. **Action 2.4**

 ----------